flutter/website/src/_includes/docs/debug/debug-flow-macos.md

 #### Build the macOS version of the Flutter app in the Terminal

-To generate the needed iOS platform dependencies, run the `flutter build` command.
+To generate the needed macOS platform dependencies, run the `flutter build` command.

 ```terminal